neoforged/.github/primers/1.21.6/index.md

         - `getPreMoveCollisions` - Returns an iterable of shapes containing the entity and block collisions at the given bounding box and futue movement direction.
         - `getBlockCollisionsFromContext` - Gets the block shapes from the given collision context.
     - `GameType#STREAM_CODEC`
+    - `Level`
-    - `Level#precipitationAt` - Returns the precipitation at a given position.
+        - `precipitationAt` - Returns the precipitation at a given position.
+        - `onBlockEntityAdded` - Logic to run when a block entity is added to the level.
 - `net.minecraft.world.level.block`
     - `BaseRailBlock#rotate` - Rotates the current rail shape in the associated direction.
     - `DriedGhastBlock` - A block that represents a dried ghast.